gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 ??? info "Game performance is still poor"
     Make sure that [DXVK](optimization.md) is installed correctly, and that the [optimal game settings](../additional-setup/#optimal-game-settings) are used.

+    Make sure you don't have overlays such as Rainmeter running in fullscreen, they can tank your performance greatly.

 ??? info "Load times got even longer"
     Remove ColAccel.
 It doesn't work properly for some people for some reason.